ehsaniara/delay-box/README.md

   <img src="docs/scheduler-logo.png" alt="scheduler logo"/>
 </p>

-Scheduler is a High Throughput Distributed Task Scheduler is an advanced system designed to manage and execute a vast number of tasks across a distributed network of servers.
+Delay Box is a High Throughput Distributed Task Scheduler.
+It is an advanced system designed to manage and execute a vast number of tasks across a distributed network of servers.
 Built on top of the **Redis** database, it leverages Redis's high-speed in-memory data store for quick access and efficient task management.